 Second of two courses building on prior acute care content and focusing on critical, complex, and end of life care; emphasis on evidence-based strategies to stabilize patient's condition, assessment of risk for and prevention of complications, restoration and maintenance of optimal health and functioning, and/or provision of palliative care in context of patient's physical and psychosocial environment.
 Prerequisites: NURS:6410.
 Corequisites: NURS:6702.

-Introduction to psychological principles and theories as related to mental health across the life span, intersections between physical and mental health, and role of advanced practice nurse in psychiatric/mental health care; examination of psychological theory in a life span developmental framework from infancy to older adult; role of cultural diversity in mental health; emphasis on assessment, diagnosis, and management of mental disorders common in adults.
-Prerequisites: NURS:5036.
+Introduction to psychological principles and theories as they relate to mental health across the lifespan, intersections between physical and mental health, and role of advanced practice nurse in psychiatric/mental health care; examination of psychological theory within a life span developmental framework from infancy to older adult; introduction to role of cultural diversity in mental health; emphasis on assessment, diagnosis, and management of mental disorders that are common in adults.
+Prerequisites: NURS:5032 and NURS:5036.
 Corequisites: NURS:6701.

-Builds on prior life span content with specific focus on selected populations, families, and groups; define and expand practice of psychiatric/mental health nursing based on integration of theory, standardized languages, and research; varied approaches and issues of service delivery; emphasis on methods and skills for completing a comprehensive mental health assessment and managing common psychiatric illness in childhood/adolescence and late life.
+Builds on prior lifespan content with specific focus on selected populations, families, and groups; students further define and expand their practice of psychiatric/mental health nursing based on the integration of theory, standardized languages, and research; exploration of a variety of approaches and issues of service delivery; emphasis on methods and skills for completing a comprehensive mental health assessment and managing common psychiatric illness in childhood/adolescence and late life.
 Prerequisites: NURS:6500.
 Corequisites: NURS:6702.